CurvSurf/FindSurface-Samples/SimpleGUI/Readme.md

 Overview
 --------

-This sample provides developers an example of application with graphic user interfaces that allows users to interact with the application.
+This sample code provides an example of GUI application, which it benefits users to interact and manipulate the application.

-The sample is implemented for Windows and Linux environments.
+The sample code is for Windows and Linux environments.

-The sample program allows users to click a surface on a rendered point cloud to begin detecting the parametric model of the surface.
+The sample program will allow users to obtain the following data:

+once a user clicks a surface on a rendered point cloud, then the program detects **the parametric model** of the surface.

-**The sample will not work without SDK library files (FindSurface.dll, etc.).
+**The sample program only runs with our FindSurface SDK library files (FindSurface.dll, etc.).**

-You must [purchase a license](https://developers.curvsurf.com/licenses.jsp) (or [request a free trial](http://developers.curvsurf.com/licenses.jsp)) to download and activate the library file.**
+**You must either [request a free trial](http://developers.curvsurf.com/licenses.jsp) or [purchase a license](https://developers.curvsurf.com/licenses.jsp) to activate the library files.**

 Quick Start
 ------------

-### How to run the demo program

-The program receives the following command line arguments:
+Once you build the sample code, a demo program will be made and it requires the following command arguments:

   - accuracy
   - mean-distance
   - touch-radius-step
   - point-cloud-filename

-The "accuracy" and "mean-distance" are the parameters of FindSurface.
+"Accuracy" and "Mean-distance" are the parameters of FindSurface.
 See "C APIs" > Enumerations > Parameter at [here](https://developers.curvsurf.com/documentation.jsp) for more details.

-The "touch-radius-step" is a step value of when you change touch radius.
+"Touch-radius-step" is a step value of when you change touch radius.

-The "point-cloud-filename" is the file to load in the program.
+"Point-cloud-filename" is the file to load in the program.

-The usage to set this arguments is as follows:
+Look at the details below and you will be able to assign these arguments and run the program:

 	usage: SimpleGUI.exe [options <option-value>] [point-cloud-filename]
 		options: